-PRO TIP: Wear layers as the weather is changeable and it can get cold at the high elevations.
-And make sure you have acclimatized to altitude before trying this hike as Lake Humantay is located at 4,200 meters/13,779 feet above sea level.
+PRO TIP: Wear layers as the weather changes, and it can get cold at high elevations.
+And make sure you have acclimatized to altitude before trying this hike, as Lake Humantay is located at 4,200 meters/13,779 feet above sea level.

 Tours to Humantay Lake:

 - From Cusco: Humantay Lake 1-Day Trek

 - From Cusco: 2-Day 1-Night Humantay Lake Trek & Machu Picchu

 - Salkantay Trek 5-Day Hike to Machu Picchu

 Recommended by James from Travel Collecting

 Pisac, an easy day trip from Cusco, is the site of the ruins of an Incan fortress.
 The fortress is spectacularly situated on the tops and sides of a large mountain with a view of the Urubamba (Sacred) Valley and another side valley that literally took my breath away.